Ultracompact hybrid stars consistent with multimessenger astrophysics

-{\it 3.
-The mass-radius diagram and tidal deformabilities.} The three quark matter parameters ($p_{\rm tran}$, $\Delta\ep$, $s$) fully determine the mass-radius (hereafter $M$-$R$) curves for hybrid stars for any given nucleonic EoS.
+The three quark matter parameters ($p_{\rm tran}$, $\Delta\ep$, $s$) fully determine the mass-radius (hereafter $M$-$R$) curves for hybrid stars for any given nucleonic EoS.
 It is convenient for further discussion to denote maximum/minimum masses for the branches by $M^{\rm H}_{\rm max}$, $M^{\rm Q}_{\rm max}$, and $M^{\rm Q}_{\rm min}$.
 See Fig.~\ref{fig:illust} for an illustration of these parameters and the features of the \MR diagram, in particular the maxima and minima that may arise.
 Note that the branch extending up to $M^{\rm Q}_{\rm max}$ corresponds to the third family.

-Figure~\ref{fig:illust} shows the scenario under consideration here in which the phase transition occurs at a high enough density, $\rhotran/\rho_{\rm sat}\gtrsim 3.0$, so that the heaviest star on the hadronic branch has a mass of $2\,M_{\odot}$.
+Figure~\ref{fig:illust} shows the scenario under consideration in which the phase transition occurs at a high enough density, $\rhotran/\rho_{\rm sat}\gtrsim 3.0$, so that the heaviest star on the hadronic branch has a mass of $2\,M_{\odot}$.
 In this case, the hybrid branches lie at lower masses and are nearly flat.
-In the same figure, we contrast this scenario with the one studied in the light of multimessenger data in Refs.~\citep{Alvarez-Castillo2019,Lijj2021}, in which the phase transition occurs at lower density, $\rhotran/\rho_{\rm sat} \lesssim 2.0$, causing the hadronic branch to end at a lower mass, $M^{\rm H}_{\rm min}=1.3\,M_{\odot}$, and the hybrid branch extends up to $M^{\rm Q}_{\rm max} > 2\,M_{\odot}$.
-Our sequences can be confronted with current astrophysical observational constraints shown also in Fig.~\ref{fig:illust} which include: (a)~the ellipses indicating the regions of \MR diagram compatible with the analysis of NICER observations of PSR~J0030+0451 and J0740+6620~\citep{NICER2019a,NICER2021a,NICER2019b,NICER2021b}; (b)~the regions of \MR diagram that are compatible with the parameters of the two compact stars that merged in the gravitational wave event GW170817~\citep{LIGO_Virgo2019}.
+In the same figure, we contrast this scenario with the one studied in the light of multimessenger data in Refs.~\citep{Alvarez-Castillo2019,Lijj2021}, in which the phase transition occurs at a lower density, $\rhotran/\rho_{\rm sat} \lesssim 2.0$, causing the hadronic branch to end at a lower mass, $M^{\rm H}_{\rm min}=1.3\,M_{\odot}$, and the hybrid branch extends up to $M^{\rm Q}_{\rm max} > 2\,M_{\odot}$.
+Our sequences can be confronted with current astrophysical observational constraints shown also in Fig.~\ref{fig:illust} which include: (a)~the ellipses indicating the regions of \MR diagram compatible with the analysis of NICER observations of PSR~J0030+0451 and J0740+6620~\citep{NICER2019a,NICER2021a,NICER2019b,NICER2021b}; (b)~the regions of \MR diagram that are compatible with the parameters of the two compact stars that merged in the gravitational wave event GW170817~\citep{LIGO_Virgo2018}.
 For both observations, the ellipses show the 90\% credible intervals (CIs).
+Note that ellipses referring to GW170817 have been obtained under the assumption of a hadronic star, therefore they are relevant, strictly speaking, only for constraining the hadronic branches on the \MR diagram.
 Figure~\ref{fig:illust} shows, in addition, the sensitivity of results to varying the quark matter speed of sound squared $s$.
-We see that choosing the maximum value $s=1$ yields the widest range of masses on the hybrid branch and hence for twin stars.
+We see that choosing the maximum value $s=1.0$ yields the widest range of masses on the hybrid branch and hence for twin stars.